BOBANOVIORGANI/solaron-0bab6/content/pages/index.md

     type: FeatureHighlightSection
   - colors: colors-a
     elementId: ''
-    title: Why you should get SolarPower?
+    title: Why you should get SolarProducts?
     subtitle: >-
       Some great features that will provide exactly the things you’re looking for.